-YES partners with the Lake Washington and Bellevue School Districts to provide on-site, dually-licensed mental health and substance use counselors.
-YES provides two types of school-based services Behavioral Health Support Specialists and Fee-Based Mental Health Counseling.
+YES partners with the Lake Washington and Bellevue School Districts to provide on-site, dually-licensed mental health and substance use counselors to support student mental health and substance use challenges.

 Not all of the services and programs are offered within each school.
 To learn more about what is available at your child’s school, please contact the school administration or school counselor.